catherineloesch/project3-mernstack-app/README.md

 - Seeding
   - The team faced challenges while implementing the seed file to populate initial data into the database.
 It required careful handling and synchronization to ensure the data was properly seeded.
 - Authentication:
   - Developing user authentication posed challenges.
-T
+In particular developing the passport strategy.
 - deployment
   - a major challenge encountered at the end of the project was the issue with the Front-End deployment prep and its relation to the (back-end) Heroku server.
   - This connectivity issue caused a disruption in the expected flow of data and functionality, hindering the full operation of the website.